magento/devdocs/guides/v2.2/cloud/project/new-relic.md

    ![Generated alert policies]({{ site.baseurl }}/common/images/cloud/cloud-newrelic-alert-policies.png){:width="650px"}

    {:.bs-callout-info}
    If you do not see these alert policies, submit a Magento support ticket.
 Include your project ID in the ticket.
-These policies are available only on Pro and Starter Production environments.
+These policies are available on Pro and Starter Production environments only.

 1. Click an alert policy name to review the threshold conditions that trigger alerts.